Calculus I and II

 Notice that EE464 (Digital Systems Design) and EE416 (Computer Engineering Senior Laboratory) form an integrated pair of courses; each is co-requisite with the other.
 These courses are only taught in the Fall, and it is important to plan your schedule so that they are included then.

 There are six Electives courses that must be taken in the EE curriculum.
 The area electives must be selected as follows:

 - At least 2 from a single area of electrical and computer engineering

-- the remainder will be from any of the other areas in electrical and computer engineering.
+- the remainder will be from any areas in electrical and computer engineering.

 Here are the areas and the courses in thoses areas: